Azure-Samples/ms-identity-java-webapp/README.md

 ## More information

 For more information, see MSAL4J [conceptual documentation](https://github.com/AzureAD/azure-activedirectory-library-for-java/wiki)

+For more information about web apps scenarios on the Microsoft identity platform see [Scenario: Web app that signs in users](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-web-app-sign-user-overview) and [Scenario: Web app that calls web APIs](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-web-app-call-api-overview)

 For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).